Combined J.D./LL.M in TAXATION PROGRAM

 Tax Policy Seminar

 The credits from these courses, all of which are three credit courses, can count toward the J.D. and the LL.M. degrees.
 You must receive a B or better in a course for it to count toward the LL.M. degree.
-While we recommend that you consider taking the above-mentioned courses while in the J.D. program, other GTP courses listed in the Law School Catalog that are taken while you are a J.D. student, as well as the J.D.
-Estate Planning Workshop course, can also count toward the combined degrees (students participating in the combined program cannot and need not take Fundamentals of Federal Income Tax I, as this course is the LL.M. equivalent of Federal Income Taxation.)
+While we recommend that you consider taking the above-mentioned courses while in the J.D. program, other GTP courses listed in the Law School Course Offerings that are taken while you are a J.D. student, as well as the J.D.
+Estate Planning Workshop course, can also count toward the combined degrees.

 Day students interested in the combined program should start taking tax courses in their second year of the J.D. program.
 Interested evening students should begin taking tax courses no later than their third year of the J.D. program.